-The importance of ER diagram for bank management system is to help in modeling its data storage or database.
+The importance of the ER diagram for a bank’s management system is to help in modeling its data storage or database.
 It is the basis of the project’s database foundation for construction.
-This entity-relationship diagram (ERD) also aids in defining the data types to be stored such as their attributes and characteristics.
+This entity relationship diagram (ERD) also aids in defining the data types to be stored, such as their attributes and characteristics.

 ER Diagram for Bank Management System

-Based on the image above, the ER diagram for this System is the entity of the bank management system database, which is presented by tables; customer, employee, reports, transactions, logs, and accounts.
-These tables are made to meet the required specification of the system and provide much more specific details of each entity within the system.
+Based on the image above, the ER diagram for this system is the entity of the bank management system database.
+Which are presented by tables: customer, employee, reports, transactions, logs, and accounts.
+These tables meet the system’s requirements and provide more details about each entity.

 Bank Management System ER Diagram Tables

-These tables below provide the complete database table details such as Field Name, Descriptions, data types, and character lengths.
-Each of these tables represents the characteristics and the attributes of data storage.
+These tables below provide the complete database table details such as field names, descriptions, data types, and character lengths.
+Each of these tables represents the characteristics and attributes of data storage.